-From triple helix - winter 2017 - the conversion therapy controversy
+From triple helix - autumn 2017 - the conversion therapy controversy

 What is gay 'Conversion Therapy'?
 A debate this summer in the Church of England's General Synod concluded it 'has no place in the modern world', and called upon the Government to ban it.

 In the 1940s, psychiatrists offered 'curative' aversion therapies to homosexuals hoping to convert them to heterosexuality.
 Tragically these included castrations, lobotomies and electrical treatments.
 These were superseded in the 1950s by drug and hormone treatments, psychotherapies and hypnosis.
 In 1973, following a close vote and bitter disagreement among psychiatrists, homosexuality was removed from the American diagnostic Manual of Mental Disorders.
 An entire generation of psychiatrists has now passed without any clinical responsibility for 'treating' homosexuality.

 In proposing her motion to Synod, Jayne Ozanne chose to use the term 'Conversion Therapy', a historic and stigmatising label.
 She defined it as an umbrella term for all types of therapy, including talking therapies which attempt to change sexual orientation or gender identities.
 She lumped them together as a single entity, which she denounced as being 'unethical, harmful and not supported by evidence'.

 She asked Synod to endorse a 2017 statement signed by the Royal College of GPs, the UK Council for Psychotherapy, and other bodies, uniting to ban 'Conversion Therapy' (1).She claimed it was 'an abhorrent practice'.
 Included under the same umbrella were prayer and charismatic healing.